Are you a working mom, an active senior, or just someone who could use more energy throughout the day? If so, Cordyceps sinensis can help.

 Cordyceps militaris is a new mushroom species that was first cultivated in the 2000s.
 Meanwhile, Cordyceps sinensis has been around for thousands of years.
 Studies have also shown that Cordyceps militaris has lower levels of polysaccharides.

-Cordyceps sinensis contains natural sources of highly prized antioxidant compounds that give medicinal mushrooms their many benefits, such as cordycepin and adenosine.
+Cordyceps sinensis contains natural antioxidant compounds like cordycepin and adenosine.

-Research shows that Hirsutella sinensis fungus (HSF)- or Corydceps sinensis - increases T cells in tumor environments, activating the immune system and inhibiting the growth of tumor cells in breast cancer.
+Research shows that Hirsutella sinensis increases T cells in tumor environments, activating the immune system and inhibiting the growth of tumor cells in breast cancer.

-Cordyceps contains over 30 bioactivities, including antitumor, anti-inflammatory, immunomodulatory, and antioxidant abilities.
-It has over 20 compounds that contribute to its many health benefits, including polysaccharides, peptides, cordycepin, adenosine, mannitol, and sterols.
+Cordyceps contains over 30 bioactivities, including antitumor, anti-inflammatory, immunomodulatory, and antioxidant properties.
+It includes polysaccharides, peptides, cordycepin, adenosine, mannitol, and sterols.

-One study found that it contains anti-arteriosclerosis, anti-diabetic, anti-depression, and anti-osteoporosis properties.
-It also protects the skin, promotes endurance and learning memory, improves kidney injuries, and prevents bowel injuries.
+One study found it has anti-arteriosclerosis, anti-diabetic, anti-depression, and anti-osteoporosis properties.
+It also protects the skin, improves memory, and supports kidney and bowel health.

-In TCM, Cordyceps sinensis nourishes the Kidneys and Lungs, increases blood flow, resolves phlegm, and relieves cough and asthma.
-It's especially beneficial for overstrained cough with phlegm and blood.
+In TCM, Cordyceps sinensis nourishes the Kidneys and Lungs, increases blood flow, and resolves phlegm.
+It’s especially used for chronic coughs with blood and phlegm.

-You can take Cordyceps in supplement forms, such as a pill, capsule, essence, or powder.
-Some people even enjoy it prepared in coffee form due to its ability to promote energy levels without caffeine.
+You can take Cordyceps as a pill, capsule, essence, powder, or even in coffee or tea.